Image Source : Parallax Corporate Promo

 Thankfully After Effects files are cross compatible between Mac and PC, but the same cannot be said between Adobe’s versions of its own software!
 Generally speaking After Effects will not be able to open templates created in newer versions of itself.
 If you only have After Effects CS5 you will not be able to use templates created in CS5.5 or newer.

 If you’re running the latest CC version you should have no problems opening all available templates.

 When choosing a template check that the project doesn’t require plugins.
 Plugins are third-party effects generators which can often cost many times the value of the template itself.

 Although not a ruse by the template author to sell the plugin software (plugins can produce very powerful visual effects which After Effects’ own effect library cannot achieve) guidance should be contained with the template’s description on whether plugins are required to successfully produce a render from the project.

 Watch the license wording on different marketplaces as some have strict usage clauses (notably VideoHive) meaning you may not be able to re-utilize the template without first purchasing another license.
 The projects on Enchanted Media all have a simple Buy Once license, which means you can export as many sequences as you want – handy if you really want to milk those templates!

 First, carefully read through the project’s User Guide/Read Me.
 This will provide an overview of where to place your media and how to edit text placeholders.

-Great templates (such as the projects on Enchanted Media) are meticulously organised so text and images can be added quickly and easily.
+Great templates are meticulously organised so text and images can be added quickly and easily.
 You should find a well structured, tidy Project Panel where the compositions and elements to be edited are clearly separate from those which shouldn’t touched.